ameliejyc/youtube/README.md

-### React & Redux YouTube fun.
+### React YouTube fun.
 Made using [this](https://www.udemy.com/react-redux/) Udemy tutorial.

 #### You can do the same :heart:

-Checkout this repo, install dependencies, then start the gulp process with the following:
+Clone the repo below, install dependencies, then start the gulp process:

 ```
 > git clone https://github.com/StephenGrider/ReduxSimpleStarter.git